 Kids rollerblades – great for longer rides

 Rollerblades or inline skates are popular among both children and adults.
 Older children, especially, will benefit highly from inline skates since it is possible to skate longer distances with them.
-Rollerblades are probably also the right skates to choose if the whole family has plans about skating together, because it will be easier for the child to keep up with mom and dad.
+Kids rollerblades are probably also the right skates to choose from if the whole family has plans about skating together because it will be easier for the child to keep up with mom and dad.
 This way everyone will be able to skate at almost the same pace and still have a ton of fun.

-The closure system on inline skates varies from model to model.
+The closure system on rollerblades for kids varies from model to model.
 Some models consist of nothing but buckles which makes it easy for your child to put on and take off his/her rollerblades without any help.

-If your child also enjoys ice skating in the winter or if you have plans of going on the ice, choosing inline skates can give you an advantage.
-The thing is that the technique is the same, making the switch from mainland to frozen water easier for your kid.
+If your child also enjoys ice skating in the winter or if you have plans of going on the ice, choosing rollerblades for kids can give you an advantage.
+The thing is that the technique is the same, making the switch from the mainland to frozen water easier for your kid.
 This way it also becomes possible to skate all-year round and prepare for some fun on the ice.

 Smaller wheels for small children

 For young children, we recommend a smaller wheel size of 64-72mm in diameter since this gives a lower center of gravity which makes it easier for your child to keep balance.
 However, in general, you do not have to put much effort into the wheels because the manufacturer has already adjusted the wheel size accordingly to children's shoe sizes and thereby also made it suitable for the age of your kid.

 Alternative kids rollerblades